djboersma/puppy/README.md

 # puppy
-a public repository of python tools that I want to share between systems, and do not contain any trade secrets
+a public repository of python tools that I want to share between systems